c76w/Todo_List_React_Redux/README.md

 # Todo List - React & Redux
 Todo List created with React and Redux

-This project was to create a Todo list using React and sRedux to manage the state.
+This project was to create a Todo list using React and Redux to manage the state.

 Allow a Todo to be added, updated, deleted and also to allow the Todo to be marked as complete.